DouglasConnect/edelweiss-data-docs/walkthroughs/retrieving-data.md

 # Retrieving data

+An interactive version of this walkthrough exists as an [Observable notebook](https://observablehq.com/@danyx/edelweissdata-docs-retrieving-data?collection=@danyx/edelweissdata-interactive-documentation) that allows you to change parameters and see results instantaneously.

 This walkthrough shows how to retrieve a dataset and its data from EdelweissData.
 One of EdelweissData's principles is that for most interactions there should be a nice graphical user interface as well as a well designed REST like API.
 For this notebook, we will look at the API requests equivalent to browsing a single dataset in the EdelweissData DataExplorer.
 We'll retrieve information about the "[COVID-19 timeseries data for Germany by state (RKI data)](https://edelweissdata.com/dataset/8dde2785-8a2a-4847-80b8-982a691954d6:106)" dataset - if you follow the link you can explore it interactively in the DataExplorer to get an idea about the data.

 In this walkthrough we'll concentrate on public datasets that can be accessed without authorization.
 If you want to access private datasets, refer to the [authentication notebook](/docs-authentication) for details.